Here are the most stylish deals to shop at Nordstrom's Anniversary Sale | CNN Underscored

-You’re going to want to mark your calendar and get your card handy, because the annual Nordstrom Anniversary Sale is here, and it’s bigger than ever.
+The annual Nordstrom Anniversary Sale is here, and it’s bigger than ever.
 This year, the sale takes place from July 28 through Aug.
-8 (though Nordstrom card holders can shop Early Access starting July 16) and features brand-new arrivals from all your favorite brands like Nike, Dyson, Rebecca Minkoff, Tom Ford and so much more.
+8 (though Nordstrom card holders were able shop Early Access starting July 16) and features brand-new arrivals from all your favorite brands like Nike, Dyson, Rebecca Minkoff, Tom Ford and so much more.

 Refresh your summer wardrobe, pick up some new work clothes and make sure the kids look cute for all the fun they’re going to be having this summer.
 Just be sure to add your favorite styles to your cart ASAP — the best stuff often sells out fast.